-Alarm acCertificateExpiryAlarm Default Severity Minor Source Varbind Text Board#1/CertificateExpiry#X ( Event Type communicationsAlarm Probable Cause communicationsSubsystem ailure Severity Condition Text Corrective Action Minor The certificate is about to expire.
+Alarm асСо ertificateExpiryA larm Default Severity Minor Source Varbind Text Board#1/CertificateExpiry#X ( Event Type communicationsAlarm Probable Cause communicationsSubsystemF ailure Severity Condition Text Corrective Action Minor The certificate is about to expire.
 This is sent a user-defined number of days (TLSExpiryCheckStart) before the expiration date.
 "The certificate of TLS context %d will expire in %d days" Load a new certificate to the device before the expiration of the installed certificate (which cannot be renewed automatically).
 Major The certificate is about to expire.
 This is sent a week as well as a day before the expiration date.
-"The certificate of TLS context %d will expire in less than a week" Or "The TLS certificate of TLS context %d will expire in a day" Or "The TLS certificate of TLS context %d will expire in a day" Or To replace certificates, refer to the User's Manual.
+"The certificate of TLS context %d will expire in less than a week" Or "The TLS certificate of TLS context %d will expire in a day" Or "The TLS certificate of TLS certificate of TLS context %d will expire in less than a day" To replace certificates, refer to the User's Manual.
 Critical The certificate has expired.
 "The certificate of TLS context Load a new certificate to the device before the expiration of the installed